 Connect with Family and Trusted Friends

 Humans are wired for connection.
 We are social beings.
-Having someone to lean on takes the burden of trying to solve everything yourself even if the other person does nothing.
+Having someone to lean on takes the burden of solving everything yourself, even if the other person does nothing.

 Connecting with friends and family is not only good for your mental wellbeing, but it also improves your physical wellbeing.
-As a matter of fact, science has determined that the lack of social relationships, as well as quality relationships, increases the risk of death.
+Science has determined that the lack of social relationships and quality relationships increases the risk of death.

 The bottom line is if you’ve been a little complacent about your relationship with friends and family lately, then start to reconnect, your body will thank you!

 Your intentions help shape your attitudes and beliefs.
-Intentions make you see the world as wonderful or as an evil and unfair place to be.
-Positive affirmations can help set or reset your intentions.
+For example, intentions make you see the world as excellent or a wrong and unfair place.
+Positive affirmations can help set or reset your choices.
 Write them down and repeat them throughout the day or record them and listen to them.
 Acting intentions practiced habits can strengthen your resilience.

-To be resilient you need to know what your intentions are and take proactive steps towards realizing those goals.
+To be resilient, you need to know your intentions and take proactive steps towards realizing those goals.

 You can start small, but always take the first step.
 It doesn’t have to be a big one.
 Just make sure it is a little one!